Apply for Building Regulations

 Most alterations, extensions and new building work needs to comply with Building Regulations.
 The Building Regulations apply to many different projects from large to small.
 For example this could include extensions, loft conversions, garage conversions, knocking through between rooms, moving or creating a new toilet or bathroom, electrical work and window replacement.

-To find out if the Building Regulations apply to your proposed project you can view the interactive house on the planning portal website .
+To find out if building regulations apply to your project please see the Planning Portal interactive guide.
 You will also find project guides to help you understand the relevance of Building Regulations to projects.

 If you are unsure whether your project needs to comply with Building Regulations please discuss this with your appointed architect / surveyor or contact the Building Control Section for advice.